 In general, changes that will not affect you during the current plan year are:

-- We put a new restriction on the use of your drug. - We remove your drug from the "Drug List".
+- We move your drug into a higher cost-sharing tier. - We put a new restriction on the use of your drug. - We remove your drug from the "Drug List."